-- · Rest. - Apply heat to your abdomen. - Take 2 tablets of ibuprofen or acetaminophen every 4 to 6 hours or 1 tablet of naproxen every 8 to 12 hours if you have no contraindications to taking these medications.
+- Rest. - Apply heat to your abdomen. - Take 2 tablets of ibuprofen every 4 to 6 hours or 1 tablet of naproxen every 8 to 12 hours if you have no contraindications to taking these medications.
 Be sure to follow the dosage indicated on the medication bottle.
-Avoid medications containing acetylsalicylic acid, such as Aspirin. - Wear a close fitting bra and avoid massaging your breasts.
+Avoid medications containing acetylsalicylic acid, such as Aspirin. - Wear a tight fitting bra and avoid massaging your breasts.

-Every woman is different, and every abortion a woman has is different.
+Every person is different, and every abortion a person has is different.
 Some will have no problems whatsoever after the procedure; others will find it more difficult even when there are no complications.